Where is the lake?

 This is country living!
 There are no stores or schools, no City water or sewage, no cable TV, and good internet access and cell phone coverage depends on location.

-The Ryder Lake Hall is the scene of many community events including the Ryder Lake Country Fair and Dew Worm Races.
+The Ryder Lake Hall is the center of many community events including the Ryder Lake Christmas Craft Fair.
+It is available for rent for weddings and other functions.

 For more information on the community of Ryder Lake please see the local Ryder Lake website.